NorwoodAndBrixtonFoodbank/nbf-website/README.md

     * `npm run test:component` for just component (unit) tests
     * `npm rum test:e2e` for just end-to-end tests
     * `npm run test:coverage` for a full coverage report at the end
+  * Can open the Cypress UI to see individual results with `npm run open:cypress`

 ### Admin development (Supabase setup)